Rest In Peace, Michigan J. Frog: His 'Hello My Baby' Inspired Us

 In 2005, Warner Brothers made the decision to pull the proverbial plug on Michigan.
 Up until that point, they had been using the animated frog in hopes of appealing to young viewers.
 They had decided that they wanted to take their focus in a different direction.

 On July 22, 2005, Michigan J. Frog’s “death” was announced by Warner Brothers.
-An announcement that, “The frog is dead and buried,” was declared.
+WB Chairman Garth Ancier announced: “The frog is dead and buried.”
 After the announcement, a series of fictitious and public obituaries ensued in remembrance of the iconic frog.

 When Warner Brothers Television Network signed off the air for the final time in 2006, a silhouette of Michigan J. Frog appeared at the end of the montage of characters that represented the network over its years of history.

-Thanks for being part of my childhood, Michigan J. Frog.
+Thanks for being part of our childhood, Michigan J. Frog.
 Rest in Peace

 Like it?
 Share with your friends!